department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 - **Unit Testing**: Tests that cover our smallest relevant units of logic, generally functions.
 Unit tests should not involve third-party code or services; these should be mocked, stubbed, or monkey-patched out.

+- **Visual Difference Testing**: Tests that use actual images to compare the result of an operation to previous results.
+This can be used in a variety of situations, but can be rather tiresome to implement and maintain.
+This is probably best used to valide the output of very specific operations, e.g. cropping and scaling an imagine in a web UI.
+We don't envision many scenarios involving this sort of operation, but we should be prepared to incorporate it if it becomes advisable.

 ## Approach

 The **Next-Build** project is a fully-modern Javascript project (read: complex, with transpilation, numerous modules, React components, CSS-in-JS, etc).
 This and the breadth and importance of its mission lead to a substantial QA challenge.